NUSES: New methods and tools for astroparticle physics in space

 Terzina

-is a compact Cherenkov telescope designed to search for ultra-high energy cosmic rays (UHECRs) and neutrinos.
-This telescope can probe the energy region above 10 PeV and detects the Cherenkov light generated when these particles produce extensive air showers in the Earth’s atmosphere.
-The particle separation capability is based on the shower geometry: by observing just above the horizon, Terzina captures showers initiated by cosmic rays in the atmosphere, while by pointing just below the horizon it can detect upward-moving showers from earth-skimming neutrinos.
+is a compact Cherenkov telescope designed to study ultra-high energy cosmic rays (UHECRs) and astrophysical neutrinos.
+This telescope can probe the energy region above 50 PeV and detects the Cherenkov light generated when these particles produce extensive air showers in the Earth’s atmosphere.
+The particle separation capability is based on the shower geometry: by observing just above the Earth horizon, Terzina captures showers initiated by cosmic rays in the atmosphere, while by pointing just below the horizon it can detect upward-moving showers from Earth-skimming neutrinos.

 Find out more